En arrivant en Chine, deux des concepts culturels les plus difficiles à appréhender sont ;

 - Face – 面子

-Cependant, le concept de «face», c’est à dire savoir qui gagne et qui perd la face, nous est bien moins familier en occident.
+Cependant, le concept de «face», c’est à dire savoir qui gagne et qui perd la face, nous est bien moins familier.
 MiànZi – 面子 signifie le visage tel que nous le connaissons, se traduit ici par «honneur», «réputation» et «respect».
 Il est si important dans les cercles sociaux / politiques / économiques chinois qu’il peut littéralement faire ou défaire un accord professionnel.
 Si vous venez en Chine pour affaires ou pour toute autre activité, il est important que vous connaissiez le concept de “face” et la manière dont vous pourriez avoir à le gérer dans votre vie quotidienne ici.

 Dans le milieu des affaires chinoises, la hiérarchie est plus importante que ce à quoi nous sommes habitués; la distinction entre les différents niveaux de direction est beaucoup plus claire et plus importante et, dans cette optique, le respect des supérieurs est bien observé.